SpaceX capsule zips through practice drive by space station

 CAPE CANAVERAL, Florida Space Exploration Technologies' unmanned Dragon spaceship flew smoothly in a practice drive by the International Space Station on Thursday, clearing the way for it to become the first private vessel to reach the orbital outpost.

-Dragon took a test drive past the station early on Thursday, coming as close as about 1.5 miles (2.4 km) as the two vessels soared around the planet at 17,500 miles per hour (28,164 kph).
+Dragon took a test drive past the station early on Thursday, coming as close as about 1.5 miles as the two vessels soared around the planet at 17,500 miles per hour.

 Astronauts aboard the station showed they could command Dragon by ordering the capsule to turn on and off its strobe light.